 - If you would like to start your own company, consider using this time to write a business plan for it.

 Graduate schools will appreciate that you used your time out of work wisely.
-You will want to be honest about your situation — what resulted in the job loss, and what actions have you taken since?
+You will want to be honest about your situation – what resulted in the job loss, and what actions have you taken since?
 Never lie about losing your job or “fudge” your employment dates; that can result in a revocation of your acceptance.
-If you lost your job as part of a large layoff during a period of increasing layoffs, it will not affect your chances for acceptance, though you want to be able to show that you’ve been productive with your time since.
+If you lost your job as part of a large layoff during a period of increasing layoffs, it will not affect your chances for acceptance, though you want to be able to show that you’ve been productive with your time in the interim.

 With 30 years of career and admissions experience at four universities, including Cornell’s College of Engineering and Johnson Business School, Dr. Karin Ash facilitated students’ entry into the world’s best companies.
 As an adcom member, she also evaluated applications and therefore knows what schools and employers seek.
 Want Karin to help you get Accepted?
 Click here to get in touch!